pmrcCodersCorner/SIGbox/README.md

 ![alt-test](https://github.com/joecupano/SIGbox/blob/main/tools/SIGbox_architecture.png)

-## SIGdeb
+## SIGbox

-SIGdeb is the compute component of SIGbox built on Ubuntu 20.04 Desktop.
-The SIGdeb Build Script is run on desktop machine as user with sudo privileges.
+SIGbox is the compute component of SIGbox built on Ubuntu 20.04 Desktop.
+The SIGbox Build Script is run on desktop machine as user with sudo privileges.

 Total install time varies if you choose compile some software versus going with packages available frome the Debian Distro repo.
 Below is a list of software that is installed.
 Asterisk (*) indicate software packages that are compiled.